Who was Joke-()-phine?

-He was a socially well-connected cherub with unkempt curly silver locks and a well-rehearsed twinkle in his eye that had served him well working in a boarding house and at Imperial College.
+He was a socially well-connected, plummy-voiced cherub with unkempt, curly silver locks and a well-rehearsed twinkle in his eye that had served him well working in a boarding house and at Imperial College.

-Mired in me-me-me narcissism—blinkered by the distrust in my own family—I could not surrender to the healing by opening up to the very social body politic that the humane professor so keenly desired for me.
+Mired in me-me-me narcissism—blinkered by the distrust in my own family and prattling on about it—I could not break out of the prison of my wants, awake from my slumbers, and submit to the healing available by opening up to the very social body politic that the name-dropping professor so keenly desired to offer me.
+I lacked imagination.

 Keep still moving images alone in the dark

-As the Geordie knew so well from her own experience of the distortions, barbarities and forcible violations during years in a heterosexual relationship (as do other self-sacrificing young warrior leaders, trying to roll back the alienating and mediating effects of secular, technological modernity on the human soul), great inner strength, true intimate bonds and community come only from great humility and a lack of bourgeois pride, selfishness or scepticism.
-They are the only way to connect the personal with the wider picture.
+As the forever gobsmacked Geordie knew so well from her own experience of the distortions, barbarities and violations during years in a heterosexual relationship (as do other self-sacrificing young warrior leaders, trying to roll back the alienating and mediating effects of secular, technological modernity on the human soul), great inner strength, true intimate bonds and community come only from great humility and a lack of bourgeois pride, selfishness or scepticism.
+They are the only way to allow the personal to connect with the wider picture.

-The professor’s daughter said she was disturbed by the apparent closeness between me and her father.
-Sexually precocious, maybe she had seen it all before – a knowledge, other than carnal, belied by her hippie-chick ease.
+The professor’s daughter said she was disturbed by the closeness between me and her father.
+Sexually precocious, maybe she had seen it all before – a knowledge, (other than carnal, I’ll never know), belied by her hippie-chick ease and aloofness.
 But it may have explained why she so often rolled her eyes so often at me and my desire for her.